(June 20, 2017)

-E. Publicity/Public Relations Committee
+- Publicity/Public Relations Committee

 A Public Relations Committee, comprised of one representative from each participating district, shall be appointed by the DGEs of the participating districts.
 A chair will be nominated by the Board Chair and approved by the Executive Committee.
 Each district’s DGE is encouraged to appoint a sub-committee (using Assistant Governors if agreeable to the Governor) capable of working with each club president-elect to introduce and promote the Chesapeake PETS.
 The committee will:

-- Use the DaCdb system for mailings to the district.
+- Use the DaCdb system for mailings to the district,

-F. Vendor and Exhibitor Committee
+- G. Vendor and Exhibitor Committee

 The chair of the Vendor and Exhibitor Committee is nominated by the Board Chair and approved by the Executive Committee.
 The committee will:

-• Recruit vendors and exhibitors for Chesapeake PETS,
+- Recruit vendors and exhibitors for Chesapeake PETS,

-• Coordinate with the Treasurer for collection of vendor fees if such are authorized,
+- Coordinate with the Treasurer for collection of vendor fees if such are authorized,

-• Coordinate with the Venue Committee for location of vendors and exhibitors,
+- Coordinate with the Venue Committee for location of vendors and exhibitors,

 - Coordinate with vendors and exhibitors to ensure timely set up and take down so as to avoid interference with Chesapeake PETS and hotel operations, and

 These bylaws may be amended by a two-thirds vote of Board members present at an Annual Meeting.
 Proposed amendments may be submitted by any member of the Board.
 They shall be forwarded for review no later than twenty days prior to the Annual Meeting.
 Amendments shall take effect on the following July 1.